Maheer96/BaseScript/content/JavaScript/02 - Operators.md

 > console.log(x); // 8
 > ```

 While the first set of assignment operations are relatively straightforward, you might find difficulty in understanding the latter half of the table.
-In the next two sections, we'll clarify the significance behind **shift** and **bitwise** operators, however, for most of you, these sections will not effect your learning, so feel free to move forward!
+In the next two sections, we'll clarify the significance behind **shift** and **bitwise** operators, however, for most of you, these sections will not affect your learning, so feel free to move forward!

 ### Shift Operators